billmcchesney1/location-intelligence-places-reference-application/README.md

 * Set up the `JAVA_HOME` environment variable to match the location of your Java installation.

 ### Application Configuration <a name="configuration"> </a>
-1. Create an account at [Mastercard Developers](https://developer.mastercard.com).
+1. Follow this [credentials quick guide](https://developer.mastercard.com/platform/documentation/getting-started-with-mastercard-apis/quick-start-guide/) to get the credentials needed to run this application
-2. Create a new project and add the `Places` API to your project.
+    - Be sure to add `Places` to your project.
-    * A zip file will be downloaded automatically with your keys.
+    - A zip file will be downloaded automatically with your key.
-3. Take note of the given **consumer key, keyalias, and keystore password** given upon the project creation.
+2. Take note of the given **consumer key**, **keyalias**, and **keystore password** given upon the project creation.
-4. Copy the downloaded `.p12` file to `/src/main/resources`.
+3. Extract zip and place the `.p12` file in `/src/main/resources` of the project.
-5. Update the properties found in `/src/main/resources/application.properties`.
+4. Update the properties found in `/src/main/resources/application.properties`.

-    >**mastercard.api.base-path=https://sandbox.api.mastercard.com/location-intelligence/places-locator**, its a static field, will be used as a host to make API calls.
+#### application.properties

+`mastercard.api.base-path=https://sandbox.api.mastercard.com/location-intelligence/places-locator`, This is the URL that the application will use to connect to Mastercard.
+For production usage, just remove `sandbox.`.

 **Below properties will be required for authentication of API calls.**

-    >**mastercard.p12.path=**, this refers to .p12 file found in the signing key.
-Please place .p12 file at src\main\resources in the project folder and add classpath for .p12 file.
+`mastercard.p12.path=`, this refers to .p12 file found in the signing key.
+Place .p12 file at src\main\resources in the project folder then add the filename here.

-    >**mastercard.consumer.key=**, this refers to your consumer key.
+`mastercard.consumer.key=`, this refers to your consumer key.
 Copy it from "Keys" section on your project page in [Mastercard Developers](https://developer.mastercard.com/dashboard)

-    >**mastercard.keystore.alias=keyalias**, this is the default value of key alias.
+`mastercard.keystore.alias=keyalias`, this is the default value of key alias.
 If it is modified, use the updated one from keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).

-    >**mastercard.keystore.pass=keystorepassword**, this is the default value of key alias.
+`mastercard.keystore.pass=keystorepassword`, this is the default value of key alias.
 If it is modified, use the updated one from keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).

+`google.maps.api.key`, *OPTIONAL* if you want to show without error messages, just place your api key here.

 ### Build and Execute <a name="build-and-execute"> </a>
-6. Run `mvn clean install` from the root of the project directory.
+1. Run `mvn clean install` from the root of the project directory.
     * When install is run, the [OpenAPI Generator plugin](#integrating-with-openapi-generator) will generate the sources for connecting to the Places API.
-7. run `java -jar target/location-intelligence-places-reference-app-X.X.X.jar` to start the project.
+2. run `java -jar target/location-intelligence-places-reference-app-X.X.X.jar` to start the project.
+    - **Notice**: Replace `X` with version of the reference app.
+    - **Example**: `java -jar target/location-intelligence-places-reference-app-1.0.0.jar`
-8. Navigate to `http://localhost:8080/` in your browser.
+3. Navigate to `http://localhost:8080/` in your browser.
-9. Start hitting endpoints!
-Sample parameters have been included in the fields automatically.

 ### Reference Application Usage <a name="reference-application-usage"></a>
-- Select an endpoint from the dropdown menu at the top of the application
-- Fill in the required parameters and click submit
+- Use the map to see locations in the sandbox.
+- click on a marker to open more information on the right panel.
-- Click on 'JSON Response' to view the raw JSON returned by the API call
+- click on right panel to center the marker on the map.

 ### Integrating with OpenAPI Generator <a name="integrating-with-openapi-generator"></a>
 [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).